“When you like your work, every day is a holiday.” -Frank Tyger (1929 - 2011)

 “The highest reward from your working is not what you get for it but what you become by it.” -Sydney J. Harris (Sydney Justin Harris (1917 - 1986))

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Self-Improvement and Self-Help” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Self-Improvement And Self-Help Gathered By David Hugh Beaumont.

 The following was found in an employee handbook: “Be thankful for your problems, because if they were less difficult, someone with less ability and lower pay would have your job.”